-Mentees generally participate in the program (1) formally through structured mentoring plans, (2) informally through assisted matching or coffee mentoring, and (3) through CAMP specialized mentoring programs such as group mentoring circles or trial attorney mentoring.
+Mentees generally participate in the program (1) traditionally through structured mentoring plans, (2) non-traditionally through assisted matching or coffee mentoring, and (3) through CAMP specialized mentoring programs such as group mentoring circles or trial attorney mentoring.

 Details regarding all CAMP programs can be found below and on the “Mentoring Options” drop down” menu.

-CAMP is a CLE accredited program, offering 9 general and 2 ethics credits for the successful completion of a 12-month or six-month formal mentoring program.
+CAMP is a CLE accredited program, offering 9 general and 2 ethics credits for the successful completion of a 12-month or six-month traditional mentoring program.

-A formal mentoring program is a structured and facilitated program which walks the mentoring pair through their relationship and focuses on broad categories such as:
+A traditional mentoring program is a structured and facilitated program which walks the mentoring pair through their relationship and focuses on broad categories such as:

 Participants follow a pre-designed “mentoring track” which provides a structured outline of discussion topics, activities, and learning opportunities for the mentoring pair to engage around during their mentoring relationship.